 Every PR plan written in 2026 has a second audience: the AI engines.
 ChatGPT, Claude, Perplexity, Gemini, and Google AI Overviews now sit between the brand and the buyer.
 The plan that does not optimize for engine retrieval is optimizing for a discovery layer that has already been demoted.
 AI Communications is the discipline that builds against the new layer.

 A Citation Share baseline.
 Before any campaign starts, the plan needs to measure where the brand sits in current AI engine answers.
 How many prompts return the brand.
 How many return competitors.
-What the engines say about the brand.
-The 5W AI Visibility Index methodology formalizes this measurement.
-Without it, the plan is operating blind on its most consequential channel.
+What the engines say when they answer the question.
+Without that baseline, the plan is operating blind on its most consequential channel.
+The pharma TV spend study and the veterinary citation study are templates for what category-level Citation Share looks like once you measure it.

 A primary-source publishing engine.
 Engines retrieve from primary-source corpora.
 The plan must specify cadence, voice, format, and topic mix for the owned domain.
-The collapse of press-coverage-as-AI-authority is the structural reason this matters.
+Earned media still moves credibility — it does not, by itself, anchor retrieval.
+The owned domain does.

 Entity infrastructure.
 Wikipedia, Crunchbase, LinkedIn, founder bios, structured schema across the owned domain.
 The engines weight entity infrastructure heavily when disambiguating one brand from another.
 A plan that ignores this layer leaves the brand undefendable in retrieval.